Transcendence-Industries/Piano-Syntheses/README.md

 ## Features

-- Works with any musical tempo or scale.
+- Compatible with any tempo or scale
 - Universal key-position recognition
 - Universal key-color recognition